ocefpaf/qartod_manuals/docs/Water_Level.md

 ![Logos for the Integrated Ocean Observing System and the Quality Assurance/Quality Control of Real-Time Oceanographic Data.](images/image1.png)

-# Manual for Real-Time Qualiti Control of Water Level Data
+# Manual for Real-Time Quality Control of Water Level Data

 A Guide to Quality Control and Quality Assurance for Water Level Observations